Platformus/Platformus-Docs/fundamentals/content/menus.rst

       </div>
     </div>

-If you want to change the HTML, just copy the views into your project and they will be used instead of the built-in ones, so you will be able to modify them as you want.
+If you want to change the HTML, just copy these default views into your project and they will be used instead of the built-in ones, so you will be able to modify them as you want.